 Heavy Student Loan Debt Forces Many Millennials To Delay Buying Homes

-Student loan debt in the United States has more than doubled over the last decade to about $1.5 trillion, and the Federal Reserve now estimates that it's cutting into millennials' ability to buy homes.
+Student loan debt in the United States has more than doubled over the past decade to about $1.5 trillion, and the Federal Reserve now estimates that it is cutting into millennials' ability to buy homes.

-Homeownership rates for people aged 24-32 dropped nearly 9 percentage points between 2005 and 2014 — effectively driving down homeownership rates overall.
+Homeownership rates for people ages 24 to 32 dropped nearly 9 percentage points between 2005 and 2014 — effectively driving down homeownership rates overall.
 In January, the Fed estimated 20 percent of that decline is attributable to student loan debt.

-Whether that will shift with time as the millennial generation marries and has children, is the big economic question.
+Whether that will shift with time as the millennial generation marries and has children is the big economic question.

 That's also a big question for Michael McHale, who says as a child, he pictured a suburban, picket-fenced home he eventually wanted to own.
 "I can remember wanting that since I was 6, 7 or 8," he says.